 Questions to ask about knowledge base software

-- Do you need a version control system for developers that also has good documentation capabilities?
+- Version control system for developers that also has good documentation capabilities?

-- Do you need an internal collaboration tool for your team productivity?
+- Internal collaboration tool for your team productivity?

-- Do you need a Content Management System for your company website?
+- Content Management System for your company website?

-- Do you need a fully-fledged product knowledge base for customer support or internal Knowledge Management?
+- Fully-fledged product knowledge base for customer support or internal Knowledge Management?

 Answering “yes” to the last question suggests you need knowledge base software.